 "Aren’t you a bard?"

-"Cicero hates bards.
-All day long strumming, singing out of tune, and when asked to give a speech, they cannot even say their names.
-They learn everything by heart, they have nothing original.
+"Cicero is a jester, he hates bards, they’re a sort of low grade competition.
+All day long strumming, singing out of tune, and when asked to give a speech they can’t even say their names.
+They learn by heart, they have nothing original.
+They don’t know the art of improvisation and have no sense of humor, they take everything personal.
 Don’t you agree?"

 "Aye, it's true, they're almost all idiots.
-But I like to hear the ballads."
+But I like to hear their ballads."

-"Cicero instead likes to break lutes, and maybe even the noses of their masters.
+"Cicero instead likes to split lutes, and maybe even the noses of their masters.
 This is all that he has to do with bards."

 The young girl laughed.
 She leaned her head back slightly, and her empty eyes reflected the red of the sky.
 Cicero could have sworn to see even the two moons in there, well outlined.
 Those eyes looked like the painting of the world.